 The requirements provide for four different levels of regulatory attention.
 The "company action level" is triggered if a company's total adjusted capital is less than 2.0 times its authorized control level but greater than or equal to 1.5 times its authorized control level.
 At the company action level, the company must submit a comprehensive plan to the regulatory authority that discusses proposed corrective actions to improve the capital position.
 The "regulatory action level" is triggered if a company's total adjusted capital is less than 1.5 times but greater than or equal to 1.0 times its authorized control level.
 At the regulatory action level, the regulatory authority will perform a special examination of the company and issue an order specifying corrective actions that must be followed.
-The "authorized control level" is triggered if a company's total adjusted to 0.7 times its authorized control level" is triggered if a company stotal adjusted if a company's total adjusted capital is less than 0.7 times its authorized control level" is triggered if a company's total adjusted capital is less than 0.7 times its authorized control level; at this level the regulatory authority may take action it deems necessary, including placing the company under regulatory control.
-The "mandatory control level" is triggered if a company's total adjusted capital is less than 0.7 times its authorized control level; at this level the regulatory under its control.
+The "authorized control level" is triggered if a company's total adjusted capital is less than 1.0 times but greater than or equal to 0.7 times its authorized control level; at this level the regulatory authority may take action it deems necessary, including placing the company under regulatory control.
+The "mandatory control level" is triggered if a company's total adjusted capital is less than 0.7 times its authorized control level; at this level the regulatory authority is mandated to place the company under its control.
 The capital levels of ICC have never triggered any of these regulatory capital levels.
 We cannot provide assurance, however, that the capital requirements applicable to ICC will not increase in the future.